oonray/CResearch/Learning/README.md

 # Bit Shifting
 Its for testing out Bit Shifting.

+#DLL
+Most of the content here has been created following the book [Learn C The hard way](https://learncodethehardway.org/c/).
+Its sort of not basics anymore?

 # Inline ASM
 Used for runnign __asm __asm__ and asm() calls and experimenting with how they work in c